 All other students should be encouraged to register internship experiences through the INP.

 Research Experience Notation (REXP)

-Upon successful completion of a research experience and corresponding departmental component (overseen by the department chair and supported/processed by the Career Center), documentation is placed on the official transcript through the REXP 7xx course number.
+Upon successful completion of a research experience and corresponding departmental component (overseen by the department chair and supported/processed by the Director of Internship Programs), documentation is placed on the official transcript through the REXP 7xx course number.

-If students have questions about this designation, they should contact the Career Center.
+If students have questions about this designation, they should contact the Director of Internship Programs.